There are four main types of factitious disorders, including:

 What are the symptoms of the factitious disorder?

-The most common falsified symptoms and disease include:
+The most common falsified symptoms and diseases include:

 - Abdominal pain